post2web/DDSCaseStudy1/Analysis.md

 ![](Analysis_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 This is due to a few countries with large GDP, like the United States at $16,244,600 Million.
-The right skewedness also indicates the mean is greater than the median, making the median at $28,240 Million a better overall indicator of GDP across the data set.
+The right skewedness also indicates the mean is greater than the median, making the median at $28,240 Million a better overall indicator of GDP across the data set.<br/>

 A smooth scatterplot of GDP does not visually confirm a linear relationship.